NPEC-NL/MIAPPE_TTADDA_dataset/readme.md

 ## Usage
 Make sure to extract and download the dataset, this will be done automatically if path can not be found:

+**IMPORTANT automatically downloading is currently disabled.
+This will be enabled after acceptance data in brief paper.
+The data can only be downloaded with private links.
+To run main.py download the "MIAPPE_Minimal_Spreadsheet_Template_TTADDAv4.xlsx" and copy to current folder**

 ```
 python3 main.py
 ```